MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 # Get started with cross-play games

-## Summary

 With the launch of Windows 10, game developers will be able to release single products both on Xbox One (as an XDK game) and Windows 10 (as a UWP game).

 In some cases, developers will want to enable cross-play for these games, where the Xbox One and Windows 10 versions of their game are unified across Xbox Live services like Multiplayer, Game Save, Achievements, and more.
 To enable cross-play, these games will share a single Title ID and Xbox Live service configuration across both the XDK and UWP versions of the game.

-Ingesting an XDK+UWP today game requires 4 major steps:
+Ingesting an XDK+UWP game requires 4 major steps:

-1. Create your UWP product in Partner Center
+1. Create your UWP product in Partner Center.

-2. Create your XDK game in XDP, selecting the platforms you want to share XBL configuration across
+2. Create your XDK game in XDP, selecting the platforms you want to share XBL configuration across.

-3. Bind your UWP product information to your XDK product in XDP
+3. Bind your UWP product information to your XDK product in XDP.

-4. Configure and publish Xbox Live through XDP
+4. Configure and publish Xbox Live through XDP.

-The purpose of this document is to further detail these 4 steps to make it as easy as possible for Xbox employees to ingest XDK+UWP cross-plat games
+This article details these four steps, to make it as easy as possible to ingest XDK+UWP cross-platform games.

 ## Terminology